• Home

 #2 Reverse Lunges

 Stand tall with your hands on your hips or reaching up.
 Lift your knee to your chest, then step back with the same foot that is off the ground and place it behind you, moving into a lunge position.
-Move your arms down and back as shown in the image or leave them at your hips.

 In the lunge position the front thigh should be parallel to the floor while the front knee should be right over your ankle.
 The back knee should be in an 45 degree angle.